-The new Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
-Graduate students are also eligible for $ 4,000 per year ($8,000 total).
+The new Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides up to $3,760 per year ($3712 for TEACH Grants first disbursed after 10/1/2013) in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
 Students may receive up to $16,000 for undergraduate study and up to $ 8,000 for graduate study.
 Part-time students are eligible, but the maximum grant will be reduced.
 Second Baccalaureate students are not eligible to receive the TEACH Grant.

 Click Here to view a repayment example.

 - Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible, although you do not have to demonstrate financial need.

 - Meet the eligibility requirements for federal student aid.

 - Be enrolled in a program of study designated as TEACH Grant-eligible.
 Eligible programs are those that prepare a student to teach in a high-need area.
 For example, a bachelor's program with a math major could qualify for a student who intends to be a math teacher.
 Click here for a list of eligible majors.

 - Meet one of the following academic achievement requirements: